Maggie’s Morning Mini Dose

 HOUSTON — Good morning, Houston!
-It's Wednesday, June 27th, 2018 and Morning Dose's Maggie Flecknoe is helping you get over the hump!
-From your forecast, to crazy police chase over three counties, to the brand new H-E-B opening, she's got ya covered.
+It's Tuesday, July 3rd, 2018 and Morning Dose's Maggie Flecknoe is helping get you in the know, before you go !
+From a stormy 4th of July forecast, to a parasite that might affect your BBQs, she's got ya covered.
 Click play to check it out!

 Maggie’s Morning Mini Dose